April 1, 2025

 Best for: Access to podcast production services.

 The Public Radio Exchange (PRX) is a non-profit media company that specializes in audio content.
-Its podcast network, in particular, supports independent creators who want to grow their own shows.
+Established as a platform for public radio distribution, its podcast network supports independent creators who want to grow their own shows.
 Examples include The Month, Reveal and Side Door.

 According to its website, shows within the PRX network reach over 25 million people every month.
 Collectively, the podcasts boast 100 million monthly podcast downloads—so you're in great company if you manage to get into the podcast network.